N$^3$LO Quadratic-in-Spin Interactions for Generic Compact Binaries: Hamiltonians and Observables

+First, let us clarify on the weak-field, or so-called post-Minkowskian (PM) approximation, which treats the scattering problem in a perturbative expansion in $G$.
+It can only be useful via its gauge-dependent COM Hamiltonians, or even extrapolated gauge-invariant binding-energy relations, if it can provide the N$^n$LO PM results, namely of a similar (or higher) loop order, $n$, to the target PN results of real binary inspirals.
+In particular, no PM results for scattering, equivalent to our present ones at the N$^3$LO, exist to date, and therefore no comparison whatsoever (even partial) is possible with the above critical quantities (gauge-invariant or not) for GW science.

-At this point, it is important to note that gauge-dependent Hamiltonians of PN binary inspirals, and even a critical gauge-invariant observable of these events, such as the binding energy, can only be compared at a certain N$^n$LO order with results of similar or higher subleading orders in a perturbative expansion in $G$, such as in the post-Minkowskian (PM) approximation.
-Moreover, such a comparison with scattering events in the region of overlap of the PM and PN approximations, is only possible provided that some limited link exists between some kinematic configuration of the scattering to binary inspirals and mergers, which are the events being measured in present GW experiments.
-Such a link between the scattering angle, which is defined only for aligned spins, and PN inspirals, becomes challenging at the N$^3$LO when radiation-reaction becomes present, and infeasible beyond the N$^3$LO, where physical logarithms show up systematically.
+Moreover, a comparison of scattering results in the overlap with the PN approximation, is only possible provided that some limited link exists between some kinematic configuration of the scattering problem to binary inspirals, which are the events targeted in GW measurements.
+Such a link of the scattering angle, which is already restricted only to aligned spins, to PN inspirals, becomes challenging as of the N$^2$LO, once radiation-reaction effects come in, and infeasible beyond the N$^3$LO, where physical logarithms show up systematically.
+On the other hand, a unique novel approach was recently devised, which incorporates scattering-amplitudes methods directly in the binary-inspiral problem \cite{Edison:2022cdu}.
+This approach fully captures radiation-reaction effects at any loop order, and is thus free of all the aforementioned limitations and obstacles of all other scattering-amplitudes approaches to the classical gravitational scattering problem.